-Income tax is amount calculated and paid pursuant to the effective Corporate Income Tax Law of the Republic of Serbia.
-Current income tax is payable at the legally prescribed rate of 10% (from January 1, 2013: 15%) on the tax base determined within the tax balance and reported in the annual corporate income tax return.
-The taxable base stated in the income tax return includes the profit before taxation shown in the statutory statement of income, as adjusted for differences that are specifically defined under statutory tax rules of the Republic of Serbia, less any prescribed tax credits and holidays.
+Current income tax is payable at the legally prescribed rate of 15% (2014: 15%) on the tax base determined within the tax statement and reported in the annual corporate income tax return.
+The taxable base stated in the income tax return includes the profit before taxation shown in the statutory statement of income, as adjusted for differences that are specifically defined under statutory tax rules of the Republic of Serbia, less any prescribed tax credits.